BeepIsla/csgo-nametag-tool/README.md

 Rename items without the usual client-side limitations because I am seeing people buy items like this for stupid prices when they are just worth 1.99 USD.

+## Why?
+How?
+What?

+Just watch this video: https://www.youtube.com/watch?v=ekPZvM6v764

 ## Usage

 1. Download [NodeJS](https://nodejs.org/) and install/update it